 This post contains affiliate links.
 For more information, see my disclosure here.

 We took a road trip from Houston to San Antonio.
 It was a very enjoyable trip with some key stops along the way.
 We left on a Wednesday so we could arrive in San Antonio early afternoon and be ready to spend the whole day Thursday at SeaWorld.

-We woke up early on Thursday, had a small snack and put on our sunscreen.
-It was going to be a brutally hot 103 degrees so we made sure to dress in cool and comfortable clothing.
+We woke up early on Thursday, had a small snack, and put on our sunscreen.
+The weather was going to be a brutally hot 103 degrees so we made sure to dress in cool and comfortable clothing.
 Off we went!

 We arrived at 10 am right as the park was opening, so we were able to easily get a good spot in the parking lot.

 It helped that we had no bags with us so we were able to go through the faster line into the park.
 Once we were in, they took our picture as a family, gave us a claim ticket and we were free to enjoy our day.

 The All Day Dining Deal Makes Sense for Large Families

 My friend Laura had recommended we get the All Day Dining Deal and since we were going to be there all day, we made a stop at guest services.
 The way the plan works is each person can eat an entree, a side item or dessert, and a drink, as often as once every hour, all day!
 Considering we were going to be there all day, and my teenagers pretty much eat every hour, it was a great deal for us.

 The older kids measured the younger ones to see which rides they would be able to get on, while we settled our dining plan.

 We each got a wristband.
 The smaller kids got a kid-colored band, and the rest of us got adult ones.
 If you purchase a child wristband, the child must order from the children’s menu wherever they eat.
 Seaworld San Antonio has other dining opportunities as well if you’re interested in some special experiences for your kids.
 You can get more details as well as their prices on the SeaWorld San Antonio website.